Ananyadey21/Basic-Banking-System/README.md

 # Basic-Banking-System
 Hi, myself Ananya Dey

-The Sparks Foundation Internship Project : Basic Banking System
+-The Sparks Foundation Internship Project : Basic Banking System

 Steps to run the peoject:
 1) Download the zip file -> Extract it and save it after create a new file